 On Saturday, April 6th, Frosty and I went to Burnt Mountain.
 On that day, we were unable to finish our hike.
 We had gotten a phone call while hiking about a family problem.
 It wasn’t a serious problem, but was time consuming to deal with.
 We weighed our options at that time: continue on to the summit or turn around at that moment.
 Since, the summit was in the clouds, we decided to stop and head back.

 The next weekend, April 13th, we headed back to Burnt Mountain.
-This time our friend, Christine, joined us.We parked at the Sugarloaf Mountain Ski Resort.
+This time our friend, Christine, joined us.We saw so many deer on our way to Carrabassett Valley!
+We parked at the Sugarloaf Mountain Ski Resort.
 We got there early because we knew it was going to be crowded.
 It was Reggae Fest at Sugarloaf.
 We decided not to take the shuttle, and walk up to the Base Lodge area.
 We walked through some condo parking lots to the trail head for Burnt Mountain.

 We hiked in bare boots on the firmly packed trail.
 Last week, we missed the winter bypass that avoids the stream crossings.
 We found the bypass on our way down last weekend.
 We didn’t miss it this weekend.
 The bypass leads up to a ski trail.

 We continued on the ski trail until we reached a sign for the Burnt Mountain Trail.
 I took a few steps and sunk into the snow.
 I tried to yank my foot out of the snow.
 It came out after a few pulls, but just my foot!
 My boot and gaiter were still in the snow!
 After Frosty pulled my boot out, we all put on our snowshoes.